Skip to main content

 Electronic Transfer of Data

 Registry members and approved trainers also have full access to their own secure Online Portal to complete the online application and renewal process, review their information, submit personal and employment updates, view education and professional development on file, submit training for approval, submit training attendance and complete the online trainer renewal application process.
-Limited, read-only, database access has been granted to Nevada Child Care Licensing, QRIS and T.E.A.C.H personnel for the purposes of verifying membership with The Nevada Registry and temporarily to NevAEYC and Optima payroll and benefits for the purposes of verifying eligibility through 2025.
+Limited, read-only, database access has been granted to State of Nevada Child Care Licensing, QRIS and T.E.A.C.H. personnel for the purposes of verifying membership with The Nevada Registry and temporarily to NevAEYC and Optima Payroll and Benefits for the purposes of verifying eligibility through 2025.
 No agency other than Registry staff and the contracted Database Programmer have access to the database or stored records, or member information through electronic methods.
 Backing up the database is the only source of data transfer from computer, server and/or hardware of origin.
 The Nevada Registry purchases and maintains a security certificate to further protect the data that is sent between our browser and the website/database (https:// versus http://).
 As a result, all communications between our browser and the website/database are encrypted to protect confidential information and data.

 Sensitive data and information are not transferred between The Nevada Registry’s contracted Database Programmer and the Program Director.
 However, should there be a need to, queries containing confidential information (i.e., DOB and demographic information such as wages) will be sent via an encrypted mail server.
 A unique identifier will always be used when transferring data rather than the member’s name.